St Anne Within the Liberty of Westminster: Geography

 The northern boundary was Oxford Street, the western boundary was Berwick Street/Rupert Street, to the south was an irregular boundary around Leicester Square, and the eastern boundary was to the west of Charing Cross Road north of Cambridge Circus and to the east of it to the south.
 In modern terms it corresponded to the eastern section of Soho including Chinatown.

 Poor law

 After the introduction of the New Poor Law, the parish was part of the Strand poor law union from 1836 to 1868.
 It formed part of the Westminster union from 1868 to 1913 and the City of Westminster union from 1913.
-When the parish of St Anne was abolished in 1922 it was merged with other parishes to form the City of Westminster parish for poor law purposes.
+When the parish of St Anne was abolished on 1 April 1922 it was merged with other parishes to form the City of Westminster parish for poor law purposes.

 Population

 The population at each census was: